kaisbaccour1/HSTA-GNN-DRL/readme.md

 ## Description

-**HSTA-GNN-DRL** is a comprehensive framework for intelligent service placement in vehicular networks that combines:
+**HSTA-GNN+DRL** is a comprehensive framework for intelligent service placement in vehicular networks that combines:
 - **Graph Neural Networks (GNNs)** for spatio-temporal service demand prediction
 - **Deep Reinforcement Learning (DRL)** for optimal service placement decisions
 - **SUMO** for realistic vehicular network simulation